Lethrinus atkinsoni: Taxonomy

 Lethrinus atkinsoni was first formally described in 1910 by the American ichthyologist Alvin Seale with its type locality given as Balabac Island in the Philippines.
 Some authors place the genus Lethrinus in the monotypic subfamily Lethrininae, with all the other genera of Lethrinidae placed in the Monotaxinae, however, the 5th edition of Fishes of the World does not recognise the subfamilies traditionally accepted within the family Lethrinidae as valid.
 The family Lethrinidae is classified by the 5th edition of Fishes of the World as belonging to the order Spariformes.

 Etymology

-Lethrinus atkinsoni has a patronym for its specific name, Seale did not say who he was honouring with the patronym nut it is thought likely to be the illustrator William Sackston Atkinson who prepared plates for Seale.
+Lethrinus atkinsoni has a patronym for its specific name, Seale did not say who he was honouring with the patronym, but it is thought likely to be the illustrator William Sackston Atkinson who prepared plates for Seale.

 Description

 Lethrinus atkinsoni has a continuous dorsal fin which is supported by 10 apines and 9 fost rays while the anal fin is supported by 3 spines and 8 soft rays.
 It has a moderately deep body that has a standard length of between 2.3 and 2,6 times its depth.
 The dorsal profile of the head is clearly convex near the eyes and the snout is short and blunt with a steep, straight profile.
 This species has a yellow tail and a yellow mark over the eye, it may show a wide yellow longitudinal stripe running along the midflank.
 The extent of yellow on the caudal peduncle and how much it extends onto the body is variable.
 This species has a maximum published total length of 50 cm, although 32.5 cm is more typical.